 - These studies carried out in phase III complete the information needed to support adequate instructions for use of the drug.

-- This stage of drug assessment is conducted in a larger and often more diverse target population in order to demonstrate and/or confirm the efficacy and to identify and estimate the incidence of common adverse reactions.
+- This stage of drug assessment is conducted in a larger and often more diverse target population to demonstrate and/or confirm the efficacy and to identify and estimate the incidence of common adverse reactions.

 Trial designs in Phase III studies